 The projected cash flows have been developed to reflect the expected mine production over the life of the mine adjusted by the effects of other factors such as inflation rate.
-The pre-tax discount rate applied to the cash flow projections as at December 31, 2020 and 2019 are 9.60% and 8.60%, respectively.
+The pre-tax discount rate applied to the cash flow projections as at December 31, 2020 is 9.60%.
 As a result of this analysis, management concluded that the investment in associate is not impaired.